 After your teeth cleaning, you will be prompted to schedule your next appointment with us, which will be 6 months out.
 It is important to schedule your appointment not a day earlier than this 6-month mark so that your insurance company will cover your future dental cleaning.

-Our Grandville, MI teeth cleaning dentists know that healthy teeth are a result of consistent healthy habits.
+Our dentists in Grandville, MI, know that healthy teeth are a result of consistent oral hygiene habits.
 We’re always happy to answer any questions you might have about how to take care of your pearly whites.
-To make an appointment, call Grandville Dental Health Center at (616) 531-0360!
+To make an appointment, call Grandville Dental Health Center at (616) 531-0360.